pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 Now that you understand what a container is, I'll tell you what you can do with Docker in the context of you R work.

 You can create and use a container that runs with the Linux distro *of your choice*, with a version of R *of your choice*, the packages and required OS dependencies *of your choices*, and all of this in a totally isolated environment that is setup in seconds.
 And of course, you can create multiple containers with various R configurations depending of your needs !
-Oh !
-And you can also launch multiple containers simultaneously.

 This means that you will never run anymore in compatibility problems.
-It will also make your work reproductible as you can share your containers with colleagues.
+It will also make your work [reproductible](https://www.nature.com/articles/s41562-016-0021) as you can share your containers with colleagues.

 Docker also makes the use of the [Packrat](https://rstudio.github.io/packrat/) dependency management quite obsolete.